mkb/mojinations/source/_posts/2012-01-30-instrumenting-excon.markdown

 categories:
 ---

-[Excon](https://github.com/geemus/excon) is a Ruby gem for making HTTP requests.
+At Engine Yard we make heavy use of [fog](https://github.com/fog/fog) to interface with back-end cloud providers.
+Fog in turn uses [excon](https://github.com/geemus/excon) to make HTTP requests.
 A few features make excon a better choice than Net::HTTP:

-* Persistent connections, which allows for much better performance when making many requests to the same host.
+* Better at reusing connections.
 * Automatic retries for idempotent requests.
 * Easy to stub for your unit tests.

-My coworkers and I at Engine Yard needed to measure the performance of calls made with excon so we added one more feature:  instrumentation.
+My coworkers and I at Engine Yard needed to measure the performance of fog's HTTP calls so we added one more feature to excon:  instrumentation.
 <!--more-->

 ## Enter ActiveSupport::Notifications